openedx/edx-platform/doc/public/course_data_formats/course_xml.rst

 Configuration
 -------------

 HTML-based textbooks are configured at the course level in the policy file.
 The JSON markup consists of an array of maps, with each map corresponding to a separate textbook.
 There are two styles to presenting HTML-based material.
 The first way is as a single HTML on a tab, which requires only a tab title and a URL for configuration.
-A second way permits the display of multiple HTMLs that should be displayed together on a single view.
+A second way permits the display of multiple HTML files that should be displayed together on a single view.
 For this view, a side panel of links is available on the left, allowing selection of a particular HTML to view.

 .. code-block:: json